 Relocating To A Lower Cost Area Of The Country Works

 If you feel the cost of living is too high, then consider moving to a lower cost area.
-In this new decade, it has become much more acceptable to work from home thanks to the pandemic.
+In this new decade, it has become much more acceptable to work from home thanks to the pandemic and technology.

-Personally, I’ve invested $810,000 in real estate crowdfunding to diversify my holdings and earn income 100% passively.
+Personally, I've invested $954,000 in real estate crowdfunding to diversify my holdings and earn income 100% passively.
+Investing in private real estate is one of my favorite passive income investments today.

-Thanks to technology, there’s no need to grind so hard in cities where the median home price is over $1M.
+Thanks to technology, there's no need to grind so hard in expensive cities.
 You can earn a similar amount of income working remotely while spending a fraction of big city living costs.

 Life is so much easier when housing is affordable.
 The country is large.
 Go explore it!